Robert L. Blake Papers, 1943-2005

 -

-Contains sketches, caricatures, clippings, certificates, photographs, slides, and reprints created and used by Blake.
-Also contains drawings of medical anatomy as well as Duke University Medical Center people and facilities.
-Major subjects include Duke University School of Medicine, Civilian Public Service Unit No. 61, conscientious objectors during World War II, and medical illustration.
-Materials range in date from 1940 to 1988.
+Contains pen and ink drawings, pencil sketches, carbon dust drawings, scratchboard engravings, pen trials, watercolors, acrylic paintings, collage, illustrations of various sizes, hand lettering and calligraphy, prints, plates, programs, clippings, pamphlets, brochures, cards, photographic materials, scrapbooks, and commercially published works created and used by Blake.
+Works of art depict medical anatomy as well as Duke University Medical Center people and facilities.
+Major subjects include Duke University School of Medicine, Civilian Public Service Unit #61, conscientious objectors during World War II, and medical and architectural illustration.
+Materials are in English and range in date from 1943 to 2005; some are undated.

 - Biographical / historical: